Why You Should Vacation in Luquillo Puerto Rico

 Las Paylas – Natural Waterslide

 If you’re looking for an “off the beaten path” activity, this one is for you.
-Amazing rock formations create a natural water slide which can be accessed, believe it or not, in the backyard of someone’s home.
+Amazing rock formations create a natural water slide that can be accessed, believe it or not, in the backyard of someone’s home.
 Don’t worry.
 They’re prepared for guests and offer to park for $5 as well as snacks and cool drinks.
 It’s worth a visit to explore the unique rock formations and enjoy a picnic, even if you don’t venture onto the slide.

 It’s a little tricky to find: